Is Silver Magnetic or Not? Does any Form of Silver Magnetize and Sticks to Magnets?

 Both copper and zinc are diamagnetic making 500 silver a diamagnetic silver form.

 Note: 500 silver can also be made with nickel where 50% of silver is alloyed with 50% of nickel.
-In that case 500 silver becomes magnetic due to high nickel presence in the alloy (nickel is magnetic).
+In that case 500 silver becomes magnetic due to high nickel presence in the alloy (because nickel is ferromagnetic).

 Is 500 Silver Magnetic or Not?